The Ultimate Guide to Sauna-Compatible Wearables

 Wearable Heart Rate Straps

-Chest straps or upper-arm bands are valuable alternatives to wrist-worn devices in the sauna.
+Chest straps or upper-arm bands are valuable alternatives to wrist-worn devices in your home sauna installation.
 These devices capture more accurate heart rate data during intense heat exposure because they sit close to the body's core.
 They come with the following features.

 Finally